SudirKrishnaaRS/Namaste-React-Workspace/E02 - Igniting our App/Notes.md

 **Dev-dependencies**: Refers to packages that are only needed during the development and testing phase.
 They are not essential for the application to run in a production environment but are helpful during the development process, such as testing frameworks or build tools.

+## Transitive dependencies

+- Transitive dependencies are the additional packages that a project relies on indirectly through its direct dependencies.
+These dependencies are not explicitly listed in the project's package.json file but are required by the installed dependencies.
+- Example : When you install `tailwind` package, npm not only installs tailwind in `node_modules` folder but several other dependencies along with it which is necessary for tailwind to run.
+These indirect dependencies are called **Transitive Dependencies**.

 ## Symbols in Dependencies

 - **^ (caret)**: Allows updates for the specified package up to the next major version.
 For example, "^1.2.3" allows updates to versions 1.x.x, excluding version 2.0.0 and higher.